ORNL/AdditiveFOAM/docs/installation.md

 ## Prerequisites

 - OpenFOAM 14 built or installed according to the [Foundation instructions](https://openfoam.org/download/14-source/).
-- Python 3 with Matplotlib, Pandas, and NumPy.
+- Python 3.10 or newer.
+The projected-source calibration workflow uses the packages pinned in `requirements.txt`.
 - ParaView for visualizing OpenFOAM fields.
 - Optional: Zoltan support in OpenFOAM for [dynamic load-balanced AMR]({{ '/docs/amr/#mesh-refinement-and-load-balancing' | relative_url }}).